-- 11.1 All paid fees are non-refundable and non-transferable. - 11.2 A fee will be charged for any loss/damage of a visitor card or temporary card. - 11.3 Residents are required to pay their fees or other payment by the deadline stipulated by the RCU.
-Late payment may result in suspension from the rights and privileges of residency and/ or from the use of services and facilities of the RC. - 11.4 Only under special circumstances, refund of fee may be considered.
+- a.
+All paid fees are non-refundable and non-transferable. - b.
+A fee will be charged for any loss/damage of a visitor card or temporary card. - c.
+Residents are required to pay their fees or other payment by the deadline stipulated by the RCU.
+Late payment may result in suspension from the rights and privileges of residency and/ or from the use of services and facilities of the RC.

+d.
+Only under special circumstances, refund of fee may be considered.
 Students concerned should submit a written request to the SAO with supporting documents for final approval by the Vice-President (Organisational Development).